8thwall/8thwall.github.io/docs/engine/api/aframe/aframe.md

 ## Components
 Component | Description
 --------- | -----------
-[xrconfig](xrconfig) | Used to configure the camera feed [xrface](xrface) | Used to configure face effects [xrlayers](xrlayers) | Used to configure sky effects [xrlayerscene](xrlayers) | Used to configure sky effects [xrweb](xrweb) | Used to configure world tracking
+[xrconfig](/docs/engine/api/aframe/xrconfig) | Used to configure the camera feed [xrweb](/docs/engine/api/aframe/xrweb) | Used to configure world tracking [xrface](/docs/engine/api/aframe/xrface) | Used to configure face effects [xrlayers](/docs/engine/api/aframe/xrlayers) | Used to configure sky effects [xrlayerscene](/docs/engine/api/aframe/xrlayers) | Used to configure sky effects

 ## Functions

 Function | Description
 -------- | -----------
-[xrconfigComponent](xrconfigcomponent.md) | Creates an A-Frame component for configuring the camera which can be registered with `AFRAME.registerComponent()`.
+[xrconfigComponent](/docs/engine/api/aframe/xrconfig#xrconfigcomponent) | Creates an A-Frame component for configuring the camera which can be registered with `AFRAME.registerComponent()`.
 Generally won't need to be called directly.
-[xrwebComponent](xrwebcomponent.md) | Creates an A-Frame component for World Tracking and/or Image Target tracking which can be registered with `AFRAME.registerComponent()`.
+[xrwebComponent](/docs/engine/api/aframe/xrweb#xrwebcomponent) | Creates an A-Frame component for World Tracking and/or Image Target tracking which can be registered with `AFRAME.registerComponent()`.
 Generally won't need to be called directly.
-[xrlayersComponent](xrlayerscomponent.md) | Creates an A-Frame component for Layers tracking which can be registered with `AFRAME.registerComponent()`.
+[xrfaceComponent](/docs/engine/api/aframe/xrface#xrfacecomponent) | Creates an A-Frame component for Face Effects tracking which can be registered with `AFRAME.registerComponent()`.
 Generally won't need to be called directly.
-[xrfaceComponent](xrfacecomponent.md) | Creates an A-Frame component for Face Effects tracking which can be registered with `AFRAME.registerComponent()`.
+[xrlayersComponent](/docs/engine/api/aframe/xrlayers#xrlayerscomponent) | Creates an A-Frame component for Layers tracking which can be registered with `AFRAME.registerComponent()`.
 Generally won't need to be called directly.
-[xrlayersceneComponent](xrlayerscenecomponent.md) | Creates an A-Frame component for a Layer scene which can be registered with `AFRAME.registerComponent()`.
+[xrlayersceneComponent](/docs/engine/api/aframe/xrlayers#xrlayerscenecomponent) | Creates an A-Frame component for a Layer scene which can be registered with `AFRAME.registerComponent()`.
 Generally won't need to be called directly.

 ## Examples